-Pasadena, CA -- When public agencies in Imperial County begin planning earthquake recovery projects funded by the Federal Emergency Management Agency (FEMA) and the California Emergency Management Agency (Cal EMA) they will consider environmental and historic matters as well as contracting issues.
+Pasadena, CA -- As public agencies in Inyo, Kern, Kings, Madera, Mariposa, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara and Tulare counties begin planning winter storm recovery projects funded by the Federal Emergency Management Agency (FEMA) and the California Emergency Management Agency (Cal EMA) they will consider environmental and historic matters as well as contracting issues.

-To be eligible for FEMA funding, the applicant must comply with various federal environmental and historic preservation laws and executive orders before recovery work begins.
-These laws and orders include the National Environmental Policy Act, the Endangered Species Act, National Historic Preservation Act, the Clean Air and Clean Water Acts and Executive Orders 11988 (Floodplain Management), 11990 (Wetland Protection) and 12898 (Environmental).
+To be eligible for FEMA funding, the applicant must comply with various federal, state and local environmental and historic preservation laws and executive orders before recovery work begins.
+These laws and orders include the National Environmental Policy Act, the Endangered Species Act, National Historic Preservation Act, the Clean Air and Clean Water Acts and Executive Orders 11988 (Floodplain Management), 11990 (Wetland Protection) and 12898 (Environmental Justice).

 Understanding the importance of protecting the habitat of threatened and endangered species and the significance of historic buildings and places could be a part of the recovery planning process as much as understanding the project's authorized scope of work.

-Projects funded by FEMA and Cal EMA to clean up damage and rebuild infrastructure following the April 4 earthquake that shook Imperial County will be guided by a "Green Book."
+Projects funded by FEMA and Cal EMA to clean up damage and rebuild infrastructure following the severe winter storms, flooding, mud flows and debris flows that occurred between December 17, 2010, and January 4, 2011, will be guided by a "Green Book."

-The Green Book is a FEMA guide designed for Imperial County that describes the environmental and historical laws that may apply to their projects.
-The Green Book is referenced by all FEMA and Cal EMA personnel and applicants for Public Assistance (PA) grants, and is intended to familiarize federal, state, tribal and local officials with the environmental and historic preservation requirements that may apply to their recovery work.
+The Green Book is a FEMA guide designed for the 12 counties included in President Obama's Major Disaster Declaration.
+It is referenced by all FEMA and Cal EMA personnel and applicants for Public Assistance (PA) grants, and is intended to familiarize federal, state, tribal and local officials with the environmental and historic preservation requirements that may apply to their recovery work.
 It integrates the enhancement of the environment and protection of historic properties into the recovery process.

-Just as work funded by PA grants is evaluated by FEMA project specialists for technical and financial considerations, most clean-up projects also are given a review by environmental and historic preservation specialists.
+Just as work funded by PA grants is evaluated by FEMA project specialists for technical and financial considerations, most projects also are given a review by environmental and historic preservation specialists

 To help California-based applicants in their efforts to comply with federal and state environmental and historic preservation laws, Cal EMA provides technical assistance and training on the environmental and historic review process.